averell23/betterplace_apidocs/sections/client_donation_pledges_creation.md

 The street of the donors address.
 Used to issue a donation receipt if the donation is tax deductible.

-This field is mandatory by default, but optional with validate_address=false.
+This field is required by default, but optional with validate_address=false.

 </td>